omkarcloud/om-startup-framework/docs/docs/understand-om-startup-framework/frontend/landing.md

 ## Configuration

-To configure LandingContent to suit purpose of your Saas open `components/LandingContent.tsx` and edit as needed.
+To configure LandingContent to suit purpose of your SaaS open `components/LandingContent.tsx` and edit as needed.